Today, I will share my top 10 Amway Success Tips of all time.

 This is just one example of what you could do.
-I suggest you take an hour or two and make a list of everything you are good at.
-If you can’t think of anything ask your spouse, parents or friends what they think you are best at.
+I suggest you take an hour or two and make a detailed list of everything you are naturally good at.
+If you can’t think of anything ask your spouse, parents, or friends what they think you are best at.

-Come up with a few ideas and pick the one you think offers the most potential, and then focus on that.
-I hope this Amway success tip makes sense to you.
-Learn how to use your own talents and abilities to build a business.
+Brainstorm a few ideas and pick the one you think offers the most potential, and then focus on that.

 # 4: Be Smart with Your Money

-Before you spend even one dollar on training, marketing, advertising, functions, or business tools, you need to ask yourself if the money you spend will give you a positive return on your investment, immediately or in the foreseeable future.
+Before you spend one dollar on training, marketing, advertising, functions, or business tools, you should ask yourself if the money you spend will give you a positive return on your investment, immediately or in the foreseeable future.
 If it doesn’t, don’t spend the money.

 One of the common complaints that people (on the internet anyway) have with Amway is the cost of the business support materials.
 They complain that the ongoing cost of the business tools makes it almost impossible for the average person to make a profit in their business.

-I’m not saying that business tools aren’t important (they are), but if buying the tools and going to the events takes away all of your business’s profit, and destroys your cash flow, I would not buy them.
+I’m not saying that business tools aren’t important (they are), but if buying the tools and going to the events takes away your business’s profit, and destroys your cash flow, I would not buy them.